 Recent examples include the EU Farm to Fork Strategy from May 2020 and Australia’s National Food Waste Strategy.
 Both have the goal of halving food waste by 2030.
 Mainly, these programs will provide support, advice and financial instruments to ease the transition to more sustainable food systems.

 France, in contrast, has taken a much stricter line.
 It introduced legislation in 2016 that required supermarkets to redistribute edible food to food banks and charities.
-Management that break the law risk a two-year prison sentence and substantial fines.
-Perhaps a sign that simply trying to nudge consumers and companies in the right direction is not sufficient to bring about the necessary changes.
+Managers that break the law risk a two-year prison sentence and large fines.

 Stay up to date